If the policies of the School of Mathematics and Statistics in any way conflict with any University policy, then the University policy applies.

 2. The student is affected by serious illness or misadventure in the period leading up to the final examination or at the final examination in such a way that their performance at that exam is seriously affected and this is fully documented.

 The procedures to be followed by the student, the policy for accepting the application for special consideration and the outcome in terms of Additional Assessment are the same as for 1. above, however another clause is applied as well:

 d) If the student has passed the course and has performed close to what would be expected on the basis of their during-semester assessment and their general student record, then the special consideration may not be accepted and the existing mark will stand.

 If the student's application for special consideration is accepted then the student will be given a grade of WC as their official mark and grade.
 This will show on the School website and official University results.
 In addition, the School website may show the actual mark already achieved.

 Such a student is then permitted to take the Additional Assessment Exam (see below) and the result in this exam (if it is taken) will take the place of the Final Exam mark when calculating a Final mark for the course.
 This may result in a mark higher or lower than the one previously notified on the Math Portal.
 However the mark will never be reduced from a passing mark to a failing mark.
-If the Additional Assessment Exam is not taken then the mark notified on the Math Portal will become the Final mark.
+If the Additional Assessment Exam or also known as Supplementary Exams is not taken then the mark notified on the Math Portal will become the Final mark.